A4, 44pp, ISBN 1 904584 07 1 This Report aims to cast light on the conditions experienced by often invisible…+ LEARN MORE

 By 1794 forces under Toussaint L’Ouverture had succeeded in overcoming the French colonial army, resisting invasions by British and Spanish forces, and had liberated the entire colony from French control.
 As a result of these unprecedented upheavals, Napoleon Bonaparte sent a contingent of French troops in 1801 to subdue the colony and reinforce slavery.

 Toussaint L’Ouverture was captured and taken to France where he died in prison the next year.
 This caused the other revolutionary leaders Jean-Jacques Dessalines, Alexandre Sabès Pétion and Henri Christophe, to resume the liberation war.
-The French forces were decimated and on 1 January 1804 the new nation declared independence.
-It became the second independent republic in the New World after the US and was called Haiti in recognition of the old Taíno-Arawak name.
+The French forces were decimated, and on 1 January 1804 the new nation declared independence.
+It became the second independent republic in the New World after the United States and was called Haiti in recognition of the old Taíno-Arawak name.

 Seeking to make Haiti an internationally respected black nation, Christophe revived sugar production using an unrelenting military system.
 This brought production back to up to two-thirds of pre-revolutionary levels, however it alienated his officers who mutinied causing Christophe to take his own life rather than face the rebellious generals.